Cejkis-zz/Nonogram3/README.md

 Smart always has left legend fulfilled correctly.

 There is both "Classic" EA approach, as well as Deterministic crowding.
-DC can also be run on CUDA GPU.
+Deterministic crowding can also be run on CUDA GPU.
 There is support for the "island model" with catastrophes and migrations.
 (Islands run in one thread.)
 There is also simple vizualization of the best individual.
-There is several example inputs attached.
+There are several example inputs attached.

+## Usage
+Application is controlled by command line parameters.
+Example: java -jar Nonogram.jar inputs/40x40.txt 4 par 1000"

+First is path to the puzzle (must be in specific format, see examples) Number od used CUDA multiprocessors (default is 2) Computational mode ('cpu' - cpu computation, 'ser' - serial computation of fitness on gpu, 'par' - parallel computation of fitness on gpu)